Brick Shed Cost

 Brick sheds will usually be built on top of a concrete foundation, so this is something that you may need to factor into the costs.

-There may also be some landscaping involved if the ground that it's being built on is not suitable.
+There may also be some landscaping involved if the ground on which it's being built is unsuitable.

 What can affect the overall costs?